 Rochelle Lubbers is a member of the Tulalip Tribes and a proud and connected member of the Tulalip community since birth.
 Rochelle has a Bachelor of Arts degree from the University of Washington, where she majored in Political Science and minored in Comparative History.
 In 2008, she completed her Master’s degree in Public Administration as well as a certificate in nonprofit management from the University of Oregon.

-Rochelle is the Executive Director of Administrative Services at the Tulalip Tribes and has a passion for volunteering and helping her community become healthy and empowered.
-Rochelle has served as a board member for the Red Cross of Snohomish County since 2009 in addition to being a Board of Trustee for the Tulalip Foundation.
-As part of her community service she also has chaired the Tulalip Boys and Girls Club Auction and organized a community walk for suicide prevention.
+Rochelle is the Executive Director of Education at the Tulalip Tribes and has a passion for volunteering and helping her community become healthy and empowered.
+Rochelle has been a member of the Board of Trustees for the Tulalip Foundation since 2012.
+In addition, she has chaired the Tulalip Boys and Girls Club Auction and is on the board of Leadership Snohomish County.